-Bitcoin is a groundbreaking invention that has spurred a new financial revolution with long-term consequences globally.
+Bitcoin is a groundbreaking invention that spurred a new financial revolution with long-term consequences globally.

 Bitcoin could very well be the most important invention since the creation of the internet.
-Economy experts see it as the dawning of a new age, one in which electronic cash and virtual transactions will reshape our understanding of currencies, investments, and financial intelligence.
+Economy experts see it as the dawn of a new age in which electronic cash and virtual transactions will reshape our understanding of currencies, investments, and financial intelligence.

 Bitcoin in a nutshell:

 - Issued in 2009, Bitcoin is the first decentralized digital currency.